MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_LAB_MANUAL.md

 1. Add exception handling in Startup.cs.

-2. Create a temporary Exception for testing.
+2. Create a temporary exception for testing.

 3. Run the application in development environment.